For more information about businesses listed below simply click on the business name.

 Hy-Line Cruises, Nantucket/Martha’s Vineyard, 36 Ocean Street, Hyannis 02601, 800-492-8082, 778-2688, fax 775-2662

-Plymouth & Brockton Street Railway Co. bus service between Provincetown (MacMillan Pier), Hyannis (Transportation Center) & Boston (South Station) & Logan Airport, 508 746-0378.
+Plymouth & Brockton Street Railway Co. bus service between Provincetown (MacMillan Pier), Hyannis (Transportation Center) & Boston (South Station) & Logan Airport, Boston, 508 746-0378.
 Regular service from Boston, New York, Providence and Hyannis takes very little longer than driving.
 The bus drivers will gladly drop you off on the route in through Town.
 The bus enters Provincetown’s East End, travels along Bradford Street to Standish Street, and on to the bus stop at the foot of MacMillan Pier, near the Chamber of Commerce office.
-Tickets are purchased on the bus off season and in the Whale Watch Store at 309 Commercial Street in Provincetown in summer.
+Tickets are purchased on the bus in Provincetown.

 Provincetown is at the end of Route 6.
 From the south you can come through Providence Rte.
 195; from the north or west Rte.
 495 or through Boston by Rte.
 3. All routes connect with Route 6.
 Driving time from Boston or Providence is almost two and a half hours, New York about six hours.